johnhays/ircNodeDashboard/README.md

 IrcDDBGateway node dashboard is a lightweight, real-time, self configuring dashboard for G4KLX's

 D-STAR gateway.
-Both the server and client are written JavaScript.
+Both the server and client are written in JavaScript.
 Presentation is in a single index.html file with css styling.

 Adding local content to the webpage is simply a matter of editing the **index.html** file.